-The helicopter has become a key enabler in modern crisis management operations, especially when countering an asymmetric enemy.
+The helicopter has become a key enabler in modern crisis management operations.
 Despite having significant numbers of rotary-wing aircraft, military operations have been short of vital helicopter support.
 In consultation with Member States, several key strands were thought to contribute to this non-employability: a lack of training for the crews, a lack of technical equipment for the aircraft, and the difficulties of logistic support to deployed operations.
 EDA is helping participating Member States (pMS) address these issues with the training element being the main focus.

 - Capability need: shortage of available helicopters for crisis management operations, where terrain (large distances, deserts, mountains) and lack of security (road-side bombs, etc.) set a high demand on helicopter use.

 - EDA activity: improve immediate output through the pooling and sharing of skills, experience and training among European countries.

 - Means: Multinational exercises, tactics symposia, synthetic training, helicopter instructor training ('Train the trainer'), Electronic Warfare (EW) and Composite Air Operations (COMAO) planning courses and other training activities required by Member States.

 - Results: between 2009 and March 2022: 304 helicopters, 2.150 aircrew members and over 13.500 military personnel have been deployed to the exercises which were held in France, Spain, Italy, Portugal, Finland, Belgium, Czech Republic and Hungary.
 907 aircrew members from 17 different countries have graduated from the EDA Helicopter Tactics Course (HTC).
 In addition, 138 helicopter crew members from 8 different countries have graduated from the Helicopter Tactics Instructors Course (HTIC).